-We want to compare our method with the global test of Goeman et al. (2004) [1].
-Therefore text and examples in this document follow to a certain extent the vignette presented in the R-package globaltest.
+We want to compare our method with the global test of Goeman et al. (2004) [3].
 Our function GlobalAncova tests whether the expectation of expression levels differs between biological entities for a given group of genes.
 This vignette has its focus on the practical use of the test.
-For more details about the mathematical background and the interpretation of results, we refer to the papers by Mansmann and Meister (2005) [6] and Hummel, Meister and Mansmann (2008) [5].
+For more details about the mathematical background and the interpretation of results, we refer to the papers by Mansmann and Meister (2005) [8] and Hummel, Meister and Mansmann (2008) [7].